FanUCK/hello-world/README.md

 Hi Humans!

-FanUCK here!I like python and c++!(Of course, not too skilled) I hope you will take care of me！Thanks！
+FanUCK here!I like python and c++!(Of course, not too skilled) I hope you will take care of me!Thanks!